Meeran-1998/-Face-Recognition-Attendance-System-/README.md

 The code relies on various Python libraries and modules.
 You can install these dependencies using Python's package manager, pip.
 Open a terminal or command prompt and run the following commands to install the required libraries (assuming you are in the project directory):

-pip install opencv-python
+# pip install opencv-python
-pip install opencv-python-headless
+# pip install opencv-python-headless
-pip install opencv-contrib-python
+# pip install opencv-contrib-python
-pip install numpy
+# pip install numpy
-pip install dlib
+# pip install dlib
-pip install face_recognition
+# pip install face_recognition
+# pip install mysql
+# pip install MySQL-python

 # Dlib: